kumari-anupam/image-store/README.md

 # image-store
-It is a service to manages the image using CRUD.
+It is a microservice written in Golang, which exposes RestAPI Endpoints to manages the Image-Store.
+It uses mongoDB to store and retrieve the images.
+It also has **Dockerfile** to create a container, **Helm** to deploy and manage the application in kubernetes environment.